 This table contains the results of both the Z-score and Fisher analyses.
 The results are ordered by Z-score from most to least significant (higher to lower z-score).
 Those columns that the table can be sorted by has double arrow icons in the header.
 The columns of the table are as follows:

-The class of TFs to which this cluster belongs.
+The class of TFs to which this TF belongs.

-The family of TFs to which this cluster belongs.
+The family of TFs to which this TF belongs.